Intercom

 “We’ve definitely seen the benefits from switching over to Gearset,” says Dan.

-“It has allowed us to focus on big projects.
+“It’s allowed us to focus on big projects.
 We’re able to monitor them.
 We can reliably ensure that they stay up.
 We’re not going to ship something that breaks them.
-CPQ is going out on schedule.
-We have a better sense of control and reliability.”
+We definitely have a better sense of control and reliability.”

 One of the other benefits of a robust and reliable process is that the team now pays closer attention to their testing results.

-“In the past we had situations where production had failing tests, staging had failing tests, and no one really knew what changed to cause it.
-Now we have a lot more security in our changes and we know that if tests are failing it’s a serious thing we should fix.
+“In the past we had situations where production had failing tests, staging had failing tests, and no one really knew what had caused it.
+Now we have a lot more security and we know that if tests are failing it’s a serious thing we should fix.
 We have more confidence in the system!”

 Intercom recommends Gearset for Salesforce DevOps

-Gearset has allowed the Intercom team to realize the Salesforce DevOps process they set out to build.
+Gearset has enabled the Intercom team to build the Salesforce DevOps process they envisioned, while seamlessly scaling to support their team of 30.
 “If you want to get your projects done in a time-efficient way, I’d definitely recommend Gearset,” says Dan.

 “If you’re looking for something to work for a cross-functional team of admins and engineers, Gearset really is a no-brainer for achieving project deadlines in a way that doesn’t discriminate against any role.”